-When one partner complains about systemic accuracy issues of another partner for a hotel or group of hotels, Google uses the same tools that are used for validation to validate the complaint.
-If the complaint is valid, Google notifies the offending partner and suspends the individual hotel(s) or blocks those prices from being shown to users.
-A complaint is deemed valid when the hotel(s) in question on a partner’s site show a consistent and repeatable issue, not simply when a transient accuracy issue is noticed.
-As such, this is intended for cases that fall outside of standard accuracy errors.
-For example when a partner always fails to display taxes on the booking page for a hotel or city of hotels, or prices always appear to be a fraction of the actual cost (perhaps due to a currency issue).
+When one partner reports about systemic accuracy issues of another partner for a hotel or group of hotels, Google uses the same tools that are used for price accuracy scoring to validate the report.
+If the report is valid, Google notifies the offending partner and suspends the individual hotel(s) or blocks those prices from being shown to users.
+A report is deemed valid when the hotel(s) in question on a partner’s site show a consistent and repeatable issue, not simply when a transient accuracy issue is noticed.
+This is intended for cases that fall outside of standard accuracy errors, such as when a partner always fails to display taxes on the booking page for a hotel or region of hotels, or prices always appear to be a fraction of the actual cost (perhaps due to a currency issue).

 Google checks individual prices for compliance with our accuracy policy.
 The aggregate of checks results in a partner Price Accuracy score.
 Detected violations hurt a partner’s score.
 Based on the scope of violations, Google may take the following actions:

 - Lower your average accuracy score for an entire price feed or for country-specific segments.
 Reduction in score can lead to reduced auction competitiveness, reduced rank, or reduced reach for your ads.